 Nomination of Directors

 The Corporation does not have a formal process in place for assessing the effectiveness of the Board, the chairperson of the Board, each committee of the Board and their respective chairperson, or individual directors.
 Given the Corporation’s size, its stage of development, and the size and composition of the Board, the Board does not consider a formal assessment process to be necessary at this time.

-The Board has three (3) standing committees: the Audit Committee, the Compensation Committee and the Corporate Governance Committee.
+The Board has three (3) standing committees: the Audit Committee, the Governance and Nomination Committee, and the HR and Compensation Committee.

 Antibe is relying on Section 6.1 of National Instrument 52-110 – Audit Committees (“NI 52-110”) with respect to the exemption from Part 3 (Composition of the Audit Committee) and Part 5 (Reporting Obligations) of NI 52-110.
 The Audit Committee is governed by its charter.
 A copy of the text of the Audit Committee’s charter, established in accordance with NI 52-110, is set out in Schedule B of its latest Information Circular.